 301 Christianity and Culture.
-(Studies in Calvinism.)
 F and S, core.
-An historically-oriented study of the Reformed Christian tradition in the Western world-its origin and development, its basic concepts and life- perspectives, its cultural impact and contemporary relevance.
-Not open to freshmen.
+An historically-oriented study of the Reformed Christian tradition in the Western world-its origin and development, its basic concepts and life-perspectives, its cultural impact and contemporary relevance.
+Not open to freshman students.
 Staff.